wloryo/intervwan/README.md

 # How to interconnect multiple Virtual Wan

-Thank you Daniel Mauser's post to start the discussion about how to connect multiple virtual wan. https://github.com/dmauser/Lab/tree/master/VWAN/Multi-vWAN-Dev-Prod
+Thanks Daniel Mauser's post to start the discussion about how to connect multiple virtual wan. https://github.com/dmauser/Lab/tree/master/VWAN/Multi-vWAN-Dev-Prod

 This article is a PoC for that article and use a "all in Azure" approach to connect multiple virtual wan.